restaurant-indien-paris

 Krishna Bhavan

-In this vegetarian restaurant, it's simple, "you can find the flavors of the country".
-Suba is categorical, if you want to awaken your taste buds without losing an arm in plane tickets, it's here.
-On the menu, the specialties: naan, chapati, thali, assortment of everything...
-Yummm!
+In this vegetarian Indian restaurant, it's simple: "we find the flavors of the country."
+Suba is firm: if you want to awaken your taste buds without spending a fortune on plane tickets, this is the place.
+On the menu, you'll find specialties like naan, chapati, thali, a little bit of everything...
+Yummy!

 Krishna Bhavan